re-nft/docs/front/docs/Getting-started/rental-use-cases.md

 ## Temporary assets

-Let's say you have a high-end virtual casino and you require people to wear a full black suite from Louis Vuitton.
+What if you have a high-end virtual casino and you require people to wear a full black suite from a major brand.
 By enabling rentals, you can still make this casino accessible for people with a smaller budget and therefore you can serve a broader audience.

 ## Subscriptions